Felisong/php-calculator-test/README.md

 - echo vs print
   echo is slightly faster, has no return value and can take multiple parameters. print has a return value of 1, and can only take 1 parameter.

+## Python Notes for Myself

+- reads a lot more in english (instead of && they use 'and')
+- functions, and conditions end with ':'
+- variable declarations seem easier than JS
+- I like the dictionary that can be used in python
+- python does not use ;